Mypainismorethanyours/A-Machine-Learning-System-for-Detecting-Misinformation-in-Media-Images/README.md

 <!-- Make sure to clarify how you will satisfy the Unit 4 and Unit 5 requirements,
 and which optional "difficulty" points you are attempting. -->
+Strategy:

+Use a pretrained multimodal model (such as CLIP or a similar model) to detect whether an image is AI-generated or authentic.
+The model will be fine-tuned on a dataset consisting of both real and AI-generated images, labeled from the data sources mentioned.
+Training Platform: Use a cloud-based GPU instance for training and fine-tuning, utilizing Chameleon infrastructure for scalability.
+Relevant Diagram Parts:

+Data collection from social media feeds (APIs).
+Image preprocessing pipeline to normalize and resize images.
+Training and inference using a deep neural network for image classification (e.g., convolutional neural networks or multimodal models like CLIP).
+Justification:

+Fine-tuning pretrained models ensures the system benefits from state-of-the-art AI capabilities while focusing on the specific task of detecting AI-generated images.
+The use of cloud-based GPU instances ensures scalability and performance for model training.
+Related to Course Material:

+Use of pretrained models (like CLIP) and transfer learning aligns with Unit 4 (Model Training at Scale) and Unit 5 (Model Training Infrastructure and Platform).
+Handling multimodal data (image and text) fits into model training using different modalities.

 #### Model serving and monitoring platforms

 <!-- Make sure to clarify how you will satisfy the Unit 6 and Unit 7 requirements,
 and which optional "difficulty" points you are attempting. -->
+Strategy:

+Once the model is trained, wrap the trained model into an API endpoint using Flask or FastAPI.
+The API will receive an image, process it through the model, and return whether the image is AI-generated or not.
+Use a cloud infrastructure with auto-scaling features to manage varying traffic and ensure low latency during real-time API requests.
+Relevant Diagram Parts:

+The REST API endpoint that serves model predictions.
+Integration with the web UI where social media moderators will interact with the system.
+Justification:

+Using containers (Docker) and microservices architecture allows independent scaling of the model serving API and UI components.
+The cloud infrastructure can scale according to demand and handle spikes in requests (such as when moderators are processing large batches of images).
+Related to Course Material:

+Using containers and scaling services aligns with Unit 6 (Model Serving) and Unit 3 (DevOps).
+The feedback loop for model evaluation and continuous improvement satisfies the monitoring aspect of the system (Unit 7).

 #### Data pipeline

 <!-- Make sure to clarify how you will satisfy the Unit 8 requirements,  and which
 optional "difficulty" points you are attempting. -->
+Strategy:

+Collect images from social media using APIs like Twitter API, Instagram Graph API, or through web scraping.
+Use an ETL (Extract, Transform, Load) pipeline to preprocess the images for model training.
+Store preprocessed images and model weights in persistent cloud storage.
+Continuously gather new images for model re-training to ensure the system stays up-to-date with new AI generation techniques.
+Relevant Diagram Parts:

+Data collection API endpoints.
+Data storage and management systems.
+ETL pipeline for preprocessing images.
+Justification:

+Continuous collection and preprocessing of data ensures that the model is regularly updated with fresh, relevant examples of social media content.
+Related to Course Material:

+Data pipeline management meets Unit 8 (Data Pipeline) requirements, particularly around persistent storage and managing real-time data for inference.

 #### Continuous X

 <!-- Make sure to clarify how you will satisfy the Unit 3 requirements,  and which
 optional "difficulty" points you are attempting. -->
+Strategy:

+Implement a CI/CD pipeline that automatically retrains the model with new data, evaluates it, and deploys the updated version to production.
+Monitor performance in real-time and use this feedback to initiate model re-training if performance drops.
+Relevant Diagram Parts:

+CI/CD pipeline for training, evaluation, and deployment.
+Model registry and version control for tracking model iterations.
+Justification:

+Automating the retraining process ensures that the model adapts to new types of AI-generated images over time, maintaining high accuracy in real-world applications.
+Related to Course Material:

+Automated pipelines align with Unit 3 (DevOps) for CI/CD, ensuring that the model is continuously updated with minimal manual intervention.